jjaswanson4/specification-enhancements/submitted/api-details-finalization-SUP-folder/api-details-finalization-SUP-WIP.md

     - Providing WFM with Device Capabilities information
     - Providing WFM with workload deployment status updates

-> Note: This SUP does not cover how the device receives and utilizes credentials to access application deployment components. i.e. Helm charts / OCI artifacts / Compose packages.
+> Note: This SUP does not cover how the device receives and utilizes credentials to access application deployment components, i.e, Helm charts / OCI artifacts / Compose packages.

 Technical Details the SUP aims to finalize in the specification: